 Here’s how to make this 2 Ingredient Chia Seed Jam.

 You can heat your fruit in the microwave or over the stove.
 You just need to heat the fruit through enough so that it starts to break down and is easy to mash.
 Mash the fruit until it is mostly liquid with some fruit chunks left.
 If you like a smoother jam, you can blend your fruit in a food processor.

 When you add the chia seeds in, it will not thicken immediately.
 It takes about 2 hours or more for the chia seeds to absorb some of the liquid.
 I like to let my jam sit overnight for the best texture.

+You can use this jam for any recipe you would use regular jam for.
 I love to spoon this jam over yogurt parfaits or overnight oats.
 It’s also great in peanut butter and jelly sandwiches or served on charcuterie boards with some baguettes.
 For a sweeter treat, enjoy over ice cream, french toast, or lathered over a slice of banana bread.
 Sometimes I simply enjoy it by the spoonful too.